Jump to a specific page - are you interested in:

 This is the course that is mandatory for any new contractor in the state of Virginia.
 It presents the regulations and practices that govern the contracting industry.
 We will review the required elements of preparing a contract according to regulation, explore methods in selecting customers and jobs based on license classification and experience, explore the various business structures to meet their particular needs, and tips that will help you avoid regulatory and business problems.
 The course is designed to guide contractors in making choices that will ensure compliance with regulation and maintain the license through business success.

 The course provides guidance for operating a contracting business and can be used as a continued reference for topics such as estimating and bidding, insurance, banking and credit cards, project management, employment law, tax information, contracts, environmental issues, and other subjects.
 Once you register and review the material (PDF) and we transmit the results to DPOR.
 It’s that simple.

 VIRGINIA TRADESMEN DPOR CONTINUING EDUCATION

-The Department of Professional and Occupational Regulation (DPOR) requires continuing education training on the various codes in order to renew a trades certificate.
+The Department of Professional and Occupational Regulation (DPOR) requires continuing education training on the various codes to renew a trade certificate.

 > Contractor Training Center. offers internet delivered training, recognized by DPOR, that focuses on major changes to the Trades portion of the Virginia Uniform Statewide Building Code (USBC) that will become effective in early 2008.